Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Comparative Analysis: Claude Code, OpenClaw, and Hermes Agent

 \subsection{What the Contrast Reveals}

 The comparison surfaces three observations about the design space of AI agent systems.

 First, the recurring design questions identified in \Cref{sec:arch:principles} (where reasoning lives, what safety posture to adopt, how to manage context, how to structure extensibility) apply beyond coding agents.
-OpenClaw answers every one of these questions, but from the starting point of a multi-channel personal assistant rather than a repository-bound coding tool.
-The questions are stable; the answers vary with deployment context.
+OpenClaw answers every one of these questions from the starting point of a multi-channel personal assistant rather than a repository-bound coding tool, and Hermes Agent answers them from a single-process, multi-surface deployment rather than a CLI harness or a multi-channel gateway.
+The questions are stable; the answers vary with deployment context across the three systems.

-Second, the systems make opposite bets on several dimensions.
-Claude Code invests in graduated per-action safety evaluation; OpenClaw invests in perimeter-level identity and access control.
-Claude Code treats the agent loop as the architectural center; OpenClaw treats the gateway control plane as the center and embeds the agent loop as one component.
-Claude Code's extensions modify a single context window; OpenClaw's plugins extend a shared gateway surface.
-These inversions are not arbitrary: they follow from the different trust models and deployment topologies.
+Second, the systems make different bets along several dimensions.
+Claude Code invests in graduated per-action safety evaluation; OpenClaw invests in perimeter-level identity and access control; Hermes sits between the two, with per-action approvals like Claude Code rendered through many surfaces like OpenClaw.
+Claude Code treats the agent loop as the architectural center; OpenClaw treats the gateway control plane as the center and embeds the agent loop as one component; Hermes's loop is a peer to Claude Code's at the runtime level, occupying the same architectural position rather than sitting inside a gateway dispatch layer.
+Claude Code's extensions modify a single context window; OpenClaw's plugins extend a shared gateway surface; Hermes adds a second axis on top of a Claude-Code-style per-agent surface, swapping memory and model backends in place rather than intercepting events.
+These differences are not arbitrary: they follow from the three systems' different trust models and deployment topologies.

-Third, the compositional relationship between the two systems is architecturally significant.
-OpenClaw can host Claude Code as an external coding harness via ACP, meaning the two systems are composable rather than exclusive alternatives.
-This suggests that the design space of AI agents is not a flat taxonomy but a layered one, where gateway-level systems and task-level harnesses can compose.
+Third, the compositional relationships across the three systems are architecturally significant.
+OpenClaw can host Claude Code as an external coding harness via ACP, and Hermes Agent sits on both sides of the host/guest split: its gateway hosts platform adapters and tool servers, and its \texttt{hermes-acp} adapter lets external IDEs host Hermes.
+The systems are composable rather than exclusive alternatives, which suggests that the design space of AI agents is not a flat taxonomy but a layered one, where gateway-level systems and task-level harnesses can compose at multiple positions.